 We continue to monitor the situation and pay constant attention to the guidance from the UK’s Foreign & Commonwealth Office (FCO), ABTA, Public Health England and local health authorities in our destinations.

 For guests who are concerned about their travel plans in light of the Coronavirus outbreak, we answer the most commonly asked questions below.

 Is my holiday going to take place as planned?

-We have now suspended all of our operations until 16 April 2020.
+In light of the current FCO advice against all non-essential international travel in response to the COVID-19 pandemic, we have now suspended all our operations until 13 July 2020.
 If you are due to travel in the next few weeks, we will contact you in due course with further information regarding your holiday.
 We ask you to please be patient as we will be contacting those customers with the most imminent departures as a priority.